LeaveAirykson/Pepe/README.md

 ## Changelog

 ### v1.1.1
-- Fixe issue with install script using wrong parameters for verbose option.
+- Fixed issue with install script using wrong parameters for verbose option.

 ### v1.1.0
 - Changed install routine so no git clone is needed and the pepe folder will be placed in users home folder.